Professor X: Fictional character biography

 At graduate school, he meets a Scottish girl named Moira Kinross, a fellow genetics student with whom he falls in love.
-The two agree to get married, but soon, Xavier is drafted into the Korean War.
-He carves himself a niche as a soldier in search and rescue missions alongside Shadowcat's father, Carmen Pryde, and witnesses Cain's transformation into Juggernaut when he touches a ruby with an inscription on it in an underground temple.
-During the war, he receives a letter from Moira telling him that she is breaking up with him.
+They agree to get married, but soon, Xavier is drafted into the Korean War.
+He carves himself a niche as a soldier in search and rescue missions alongside Shadowcat's father, Carmen Pryde, and witnesses Cain's transformation into Juggernaut when he touches a ruby with an inscription on it.
+Xavier receives a letter from Moira breaking up with him.
 He later discovers that Moira married her old boyfriend Joseph MacTaggert, who abuses her.

-Deeply depressed when Moira broke off their engagement without explanation, Xavier began traveling around the world as an adventurer after leaving the army.
-In Cairo, he meets a young girl named Ororo Munroe (later known as Storm), who is a pickpocket, and the Shadow King, a powerful mutant who is posing as Egyptian crime lord Amahl Farouk.
-Xavier defeats the Shadow King, barely escaping with his life.
+Depressed when Moira broke off their engagement without explanation, Xavier began traveling around the world as an adventurer after leaving the army.
+In Cairo, he meets a young girl named Ororo Munroe, a pickpocket, and the Shadow King, a powerful mutant who is posing as Egyptian crime lord Amahl Farouk.
+Xavier defeats the Shadow King.
 This encounter leads to Xavier's decision to devote his life to protecting humanity from evil mutants and safeguarding innocent mutants from human oppression.

 Xavier visits his friend Daniel Shomron, who runs a clinic for traumatized Holocaust victims in Haifa, Israel.
-There, he meets a man going by the name of Magnus (who would later become Magneto), a Holocaust survivor who works as a volunteer in the clinic, and Gabrielle Haller, a woman driven into a catatonic coma by the trauma she experienced.
-Xavier uses his mental powers to break her out of her catatonia and the two fall in love.
-Xavier and Magneto become good friends, although neither immediately reveals to the other that he is a mutant.
-The two hold lengthy debates hypothesizing what will happen if humanity is faced with a new super-powered race of humans.
-While Xavier is optimistic, Magneto's experiences in the Holocaust lead him to believe that humanity will ultimately oppress the new race of humans as they have done with other minorities.
+There, he meets a man going by the name of Magnus (who becomes Magneto), a Holocaust survivor who works as a volunteer, and Gabrielle Haller, a woman driven into a catatonic coma by the trauma she experienced.
+Xavier uses his mental powers to break her out of her catatonia and they fall in love.
+Xavier and Magneto become friends, though neither immediately reveals to the other that he is a mutant.
+They have debates hypothesizing what will happen if humanity is faced with a new super-powered race of humans.
+While Xavier is optimistic, Magneto's experiences in the Holocaust lead him to believe humanity will ultimately oppress the new race as they have done with other minorities.
 The two friends reveal their powers to each other when they fight Nazi Baron Wolfgang von Strucker and his Hydra agents, who kidnap Gabrielle because she knows the location of their secret cache of gold.
 Magneto attempts to kill Strucker but Xavier stops him.
-Realizing that his and Xavier's views on mutant-human relations are incompatible, Magneto leaves with the gold.
+Realizing his and Xavier's views on mutant-human relations are incompatible, Magneto leaves with the gold.
 Charles stays in Israel for some time, but he and Gabrielle separate on good terms, neither knowing that she is pregnant with his son, who grows up to become the mutant Legion.